• Skip to primary navigation

 Bourdaloue Pear Tart

-So next time you roll your French tongue around Bourdaloue, think pear & almond tart, Louis the preacher, and the street named after him where the pastry was created in the 1900s in the 9th arrondisement.
+So next time you roll your French tongue around Bourdaloue, think pear and almond tart, Louis the preacher, and the street named after him where the pastry was created in the 1900s in the 9th arrondisement.

 More Almond Desserts and Cakes